Hierarchyj/Hierarchyj/README.md

   <p align="center">Psychopathy inflicts a negative impact with how I interact with individuals.
 Be cognizant of my tendency to almost never be profound nor prudent.
+I tend to either be aggressive, dismissive or ignorant.
   If I don't take accountability for my actions then suck it up you had it coming .
 Unless I'm feeling nice or you're a cool friend/mutual that I'm unfathomably inclined to(yes, I'm a complete sweetheart to my oomfs<3) . iwc if you're expecting to be treated w/ care